scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         similar) failed to get the implied "-0" added.

 -   17-Jan-2002
-    -   FontForge used to crash (sometimes anyway) if a list popup were active when a window was destroyed.
+    -   websharpstudios used to crash (sometimes anyway) if a list popup were active when a window was destroyed.
     -   TextFields within tabsets (like Font Info) responded to some events twice.